DevNull-IR/DB-php/README.md

 ```php
 update('tb',['id'=>12],['name'=>14]);
 ```
-execute : 0 or 1
+execute : false or true
-__If execute is equal to 0, it means that the update has not been done__
+__If execute is equal to false, it means that the update has not been done__

 # SQL Created New Table